Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 - He has received 149 of his team's 381 carries this season (39.1%).

-- The Falcons have thrown the ball in 58.6% of their plays from scrimmage this year while running the ball 41.4% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Falcons have run 58.6% passing plays and 41.4% rushing plays this season.
+They rank 27th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Patterson's matchup with the Saints.